 How much does a late payment history reduce what a buyer will pay for my note?

-There is no fixed formula, but buyers typically apply a discount of 5–15% or more beyond the standard yield-based discount when a note shows multiple late payments, missed payments, or informal modifications.
-The exact impact depends on how recent the delinquencies are, whether they were cured, and whether they are clearly documented.
-Recent late payments (in the last 12 months) carry the most weight.
+No fixed formula exists, but buyers apply an additional discount when a note shows multiple late payments, missed payments, or informal modifications—on top of the standard yield-based discount.
+The exact impact depends on how recent the delinquencies are, whether they were cured, and whether the file documents the resolution clearly.
+Late payments in the last 12 months carry the most weight.

 What documents do I need to sell a seller-financed note?